Health Plan for Faculty and Staff

 - Mental Health resources and care options

-More on the PPO HDHP
+More on the PPO High Deductible Health Plan (HDHP)

-Health Savings Account (HSA) for High Deductible Health Plan (HDHP)
+Health Savings Account (HSA) for HDHP

 Understanding Health Savings Accounts (HSAs)

-Enrollment: Employees must be enrolled in the BCBS HDHP.
+- Employees must be enrolled in the BCBS HDHP to have an HSA account.
 Once enrolled in the HDHP, an HSA is automatically created for you.

-You cannot contribute to an HSA if you are enrolled in a Health Care Flexible Spending Account (FSA) or Medicare A or B.
+- An account you can contribute to tax-free money to pay for qualified medical expenses for yourself, your tax dependents, and your spouse (or domestic partner if they qualify as dependent as defined by the IRS).
 HSA contributions earn tax-free interest and carry over from year to year, even if you change jobs or retire.
 Because HSA-powered health plans have a lower paycheck deduction, the money saved can be used to contribute to your HSA.

-How to use funds: Pay for expenses with the debit card, provided to enrollees from HealthEquity, or pay out-of-pocket and then request reimbursement from HealthEquity.
-Full university funds are available after your first paycheck in 2024.
+- Pay for expenses with the debit card provided by HealthEquity, or pay out-of-pocket and then request reimbursement from HealthEquity.
+Full university funds are available after your first paycheck in 2025.
 Employee funds are available as contributions are made.

 University HSA Contributions